Marine Life and Photogrammetry

 On a seabed of shifting sand the wreck becomes a haven of wildlife in a landscape that just isn’t suitable for many species.
 Wrecks add diversity.

-Recording species, type and density is a key part of marine science and is used to measure the health of the marine world.
+Recording species, type and density is a key part of marine science.
+It is used to measure the health of the marine world.
+Can photogrammetry be an inter-disciplanry tool to assist in the preservation of marine life?

-This tiny wreck, a First World War era German motor launch that was part of the High Seas Fleet interred in Scapa Flow, Orkney, was discovered in 2017.
+In 2017, divers discovered this tiny wreck.
+A First World War-era German motor launch from the High Seas Fleet, in Scapa Flow, Orkney.
 The first dive recorded the find in high detail.

 Digital preservation recorded the location and type of key artefacts such as portholes and other non-ferrous parts.
-Regrettably, these artefacts have been subsequently removed and their context lost.
-The 3D model and ortho mosaic remain the single persistent record of their existence.
+Regrettably, someone has removed these artifacts, and we have lost their context The 3D model and ortho mosaic remain the single persistent record of their existence.

 Alongside the brass fittings the camera also recorded the marine life that has become established.